starlose13/C4I-Blockchain/docs/docs_consensus_mechanism_contract.rst

 ### TargetLocationSimulation

-The `TargetLocationSimulation` function facilitates bulk reporting of target locations for testing and simulation purposes, allowing multiple agents to report target locations in a single transaction.
+The `TargetLocationSimulation` function facilitates bulk reporting of target locations for testing and simulation purposes.
+It allows multiple agents to report target locations in a single transaction, aiding in the validation of target reporting mechanisms.

 ```solidity
 function TargetLocationSimulation(